HOme goods that make a home feel good

-The cut & sew workrooms we collaborate with are in Massachusetts and Pennsylvania to make our finished goods.
+The cut & sew workrooms we collaborate with are in Massachusetts, Pennsylvania and Michigan to make our finished goods.
 Talented women with decades of combined experience in the garment industry sew the kitchen linens and home goods.

 Protecting the natural environment that inspires us

 Our fabrics are all natural; linen, cotton/linen blends and cotton.
 We use eco-friendly inks and dyes to print our patterns.
 Our digitally printed fabrics are printed in Pennsylvania on demand to reduce waste.